ammarsys/oxycaptcha/README.md

+# This repository is currently being remade

+The new version comes with a lot of features and a prettier front end.
+Chip in by leaving a ⭐ & wait for the v2 version.

 # Captcha API

 A lightweight Captcha API made with Flask.
 This version is a new, fast and completely rewritten API, originally by Vixen, which was discontinued.